yuta0822/cook_app/README.md

 | profile            | text   | null: false              |

 ### Association
-- has_many: cooks
+- has_many :cooks
-- has_many: likes
+- has_many :likes
-- has_many: comments
+- has_many :comments
 - belongs_to_active_hash :genre

 with_options presence: true do